colossalchicken/ink.js/documentation.md

 ## Documentation
-This is the documentation for the Ink.js Program.
+This is the documentation for the Ink.js module.
-The list of features is always growing, so the syntax may change over time.

 ## Setup
 To begin using ink, create a  HTML file, and add a script like so: